alysiahuggins/code-on-chain-with-mina/README.md

 - How do I call a method from another smart contract
 - Where do I store the answers to the questions so that they stay private?
 - can I create a token with SnarkyJS?
+- How can you set the merkleRoot hash?  e.g. smartcontract deployed and you want to set the Root of your client code as the same that's on the blockchain ledger

 ### Concepts